Connecting Our Region to Support Older Adults

-The Shady Rest Institute on Positive Aging serves as a regional hub to connect faculty, staff, students from across academic disciplines with community organizations in a unified purpose of supporting the older adult community in Southwest Florida through education, service, research, and advocacy.
+The Shady Rest Institute on Positive Aging serves as a regional hub to connect faculty, staff, and students from across academic disciplines at FGCU with community organizations in a unified purpose of supporting the older adult community in Southwest Florida through education, service, research, and advocacy.

 The concept of “positive aging,” also referred to as “healthy aging,” is achievable by every older person as we work to make better choices in the near-term to improve our lives in the long-term.